netsys-lab/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 2. Retransmission Control: Implement retransmission policies that:
    - Evaluate whether retransmitted packets can meet remaining deadlines
    - Skip retransmissions when deadlines cannot be met
-   - Consider path conditions when selecting retransmission paths for a multipath-using connection
+   - Consider path conditions when selecting retransmission paths for a multipath-capable connection

 3. Deadline Monitoring: Track deadline status and:
    - Detect when deadlines cannot be met
    - Signal deadline misses to the application layer
    - Allow applications to specify handling of missed deadlines

-Additionally, Implementations supporting deadline-aware streams with multipath-using connections MUST feature:
+Additionally, Implementations supporting deadline-aware streams with multipath-capable connections MUST feature:

 1. Path Selection: Select paths for transmitting frames, retransmissions and acknowledgements based on metrics relevant to meeting deadlines, including:
    - Path latency measurements